 - Final selection decisions are made by the Psychiatry Residency Admissions Committee (PRAC).

-- Preference will be given to applicants who have graduated from accredited national or international medical schools within the past seven years.
-However, if your graduation has not been within the last seven years but you have post-graduate training in psychiatry, your application may still be considered if other requirements are met.
+- Preference will be given to applicants who have graduated from accredited national or international medical schools within the past five years.
+However, if your graduation has not been within the last five years but you have post-graduate training in psychiatry, your application may still be considered if other requirements are met.

 - Participate in ERAS (Electronic Residency Application Service).